EMCL-EU/EMCL-EU.github.io/content/students/modules.md

 <div id="accordion">

 All modules of the EMCL++ program are graded with ECTS.
 A student has to obtain at least 120 ECTS, 30 ECTS in each term, including internship and thesis.
-The program is divided over 8 modules:
+The program is divided into 8 modules:

 {% accordionItem(id="one", question="Start-up classes (no ECTS)", cardH ="foo", ext=true) %}